 Hand Painted Inspired

-From dentil cornice mouldings to raised and fielded panels, it’s the carefully crafted details that set the Pilaster classic luxury kitchen apart.
+From dentil cornice mouldings to raised and fielded panels, it’s the aesthetic balance and carefully crafted details that set the Pilaster design apart.
 Featuring exquisite hand-turned detailing that showcases the expertise of Smallbone’s highly-skilled craftsmen, this traditional design is as effective in a pared-back urban setting as it is a grand country house with ornate dressers and classic hanging racks.
 Truly versatile and fully customisable, clients may choose a heritage colour palette of muted, neutral shades to complement the historic elements of the design.
 Alternatively, translucent or ebonised glazes add luminosity and lustre to the cabinetry, highlighting the effortless beauty of the design.

 The chic aesthetic of New York’s SoHo, inspires this industrial style home kitchen collection.
-Clean lines, Mulberry-stained cabinetry and mixed materials combine to create a cool, urban space for cooking and entertaining.
+Clean lines, Mulberry grey-stained cabinetry and a mixed material palette combine to create a cool, urban space for cooking and entertaining.

 Originally designed for a boutique development in Mulberry Street, SoHo, this eponymous collection features sustainable European oak cabinetry with Statuary marble worktops – the first choice for anyone interested in luxury marble top kitchens.
-Glazed, apothecary-style cabinets are inset integrated Georgian wire mesh that partially obscures the view of the objects stored within.
-The use of glass, along with Bardiglio mini-brick mosaic splashbacks and mirrored kickplates, adds a subtle sheen to the kitchen that is contrasted by the matt black cabinetry.
+Glazed, cabinets have inset integrated Georgian wired glass that partially obscures the view of the objects stored within.
+The use of glass, along with Bardiglio mini-brick mosaic splashbacks and mirrored kickplates, adds a subtle sheen to the kitchen that is contrasted by the cool grey cabinetry.
 Designed to be in sync with the urban lifestyle, a central island with space for food preparation and a breakfast bar transforms this kitchen into a social hub dedicated to entertaining.
-Much like the Brasserie kitchen, the Mulberry Street collection was recently reimagined for Smallbone’s 6/7 Thurloe Place showroom in Knightsbridge, London.
-With book-matched Calacutta Oro marble worktops and rose gold finishes, the striking yet versatile design is at home in sophisticated West London as it in Manhattan.
+With book-matched Calacutta Oro marble worktops and rose gold finishes, the striking yet versatile design is at home in Knightsbridge as it in Manhattan.

 The ‘Unfitted’ Kitchen